 Essentially, Williams finds flaws in utilitarianism because it is overly committed to a strong doctrine of negative responsibility.
 The flaw comes from the fact that negative responsibility focuses on the negative consequences of an individual’s actions, while utilitarianism focuses on the outcome of such actions whether they regard the individual or those who respond to the actions of the individual.
 Williams concludes that there is a problem with the placement of integrity in the actions of utilitarians.
 The problem with utilitarianism is that it cannot coherently describe the relations between a man’s projects and his actions.
 In order to better show what he means, he posits two utilitarian scenarios.

 Williams' Thought Experiments on Utilitarianism

-In the second scenario, a man named Jim finds himself in front of a row of twenty Indians.
-Jim is the guest of the day, and as such he gets the privilege of killing one of the Indians.
-If Jim kills one of the Indians, he will save the others.
-However, if Jim refuses such and honor, a man named Pedro will kill all of the Indians.
+In the second scenario, a man named Jim finds himself in front of a row of twenty Native Americans.
+Jim is the guest of the day, and as such he gets the privilege of killing one of the Native Americans.
+If Jim kills one of the Native Americans, he will save the others.
+However, if Jim refuses such an honor, a man named Pedro will kill all of the Native Americans.

 In both scenarios, we are left with the question, what should George and Jim do?

 In both cases, the utilitarian will always suggest that George takes the job and that Jim shoots the single Native American.
 In George’s case it would bring about the most happiness if he could provide for his family, and in Jim’s case, it would save the most lives.

 To explicate what Williams is talking about when he states that there is a problem of integrity between a man’s projects and his actions, we can note George’s case as stated above.
 Focusing on a man’s projects, here, the utilitarian asks us to forget about integrity and to disassociate George from his feelings.
 This is the ultimate problem Williams is trying to portray to us.